Skip to main content

 Why start here

-Python has a shallow syntax curve but a wide ecosystem.
-Beginners stall when they jump randomly between tutorials.
-This guide consolidates the first day of work:
+Python has a gentle syntax curve but a wide ecosystem.
+This guide gives you a structured path through the first day:

 Mindset before syntax